AFM-SPM/TopoStats/docs/basic/grain_finding.md

 In our thresholded image, you will notice that we have a lot of small grains that we do not want to analyse in our image.
 We can get rid of those with size thresholding.
-This is where TopoStats will remove grains based on their area, leaving only the right size of molecules.
+This is where TopoStats will remove grains based on their area, leaving only molecules of an expected size.
 You will need to play around with the thresholds to get the right results.

 You can set the size threshold using the `absolute_area_threshold` in the config file.
 This sets the minimum and maximum area of the grains that you want to keep, in nanometers squared.
-Eg if you want to keep grains that are between 10nm^2 and 100nm^2, you would set `absolute_area_threshold` to `[10, 100]`.
+E.g. if you want to keep grains that are between 10nm^2 and 100nm^2, you would set `absolute_area_threshold` to `[10, 100]`.

 ![size thresholding before](../_static/images/grain_finding/grain_finding_size_thresholding_before.png)